Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- In his most recent time out on Wednesday against the Washington Nationals, the left-hander went six innings, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Friday, June 16, the right-hander threw four innings against the New York Yankees, giving up one earned run while surrendering four hits.

-- The 34-year-old has amassed an ERA of 3.34, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .230 batting average against him.
+- The 27-year-old has put up an ERA of 5.05, with 8.5 strikeouts per nine innings, in 13 games this season.
+Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.